-- 22. Lands.
+27. Lands.
 Assessment of to the degree to which the Program Systems manage land acquisition and loss of access to natural resources in a way that avoids or minimizes displacement, and assist the affected people in improving, or at least restoring, their livelihoods and living standard.
-The existing legislation and policies have adequate provisions to manage involuntary land acquisitions (if need be) and loss of access to natural resources in a way that avoids or minimizes displacement, and affected people are assisted in improving, or at least restoring, their livelihoods and living standards.
-However, the program interventions do not warrant adoption of the same as there is no need for involuntary acquisitions.
-This brings to the fore three methods of securing lands: (i) public lands; (ii) purchases; and (iii) donations. - 23.
-The program envisages some construction of new civil works buildings, sheds, workshops etc. which does require lands, requirements of which are likely to be much smaller relative to other development projects.
+The existing legislation and policies have adequate provisions to manage land acquisition (if need be) and loss of access to natural resources in a way that avoids or minimizes displacement, and affected people are assisted in improving, or at least restoring, their livelihoods and living standards.
+However, the program interventions does not warrant adoption of the same.

+28. The program does envisage some construction of new civil works - buildings, sheds, workshops etc. which does require lands, requirements of which are likely to be much smaller relative to other development projects.
 The initial enquiries reveal that lands are available sufficiently in each state on the campus of government department(s).
-In a few cases, lands could be secured through either purchase of lands on willing buyer-willing seller and on a negotiated price basis or through voluntary donations.
+So, acquisition of private lands involuntarily is not necessary.
+In a few cases, lands could be secured through either purchase of lands on willing buyer-willing seller and on a negotiated price or through voluntary donations.
 In any case, it does not warrant securing 'the' piece of land.
 Thus, it provides flexibility in terms of the choice of location.
-Given this situation, of lands required being quite small and not necessary to have a particular piece of land; and that in most cases, government lands are available, there is no need for involuntary land acquisitions.
-Hence, neither compensations are to be paid, nor the risks of economic and social impacts are envisaged.
-However, securing lands shall abide by a set of rules so as to ensure that the process is not only voluntary but also that no one is affected adversely. - 24.
-Inclusion.
+Given this situation, of lands required being quite small and that it is not necessary; most cases government lands are available, and that a particular piece of land is not required, there is no need for involuntary land acquisition.
+Hence, neither compensations are to be paid, nor the risks of economic and social impacts will envisaged.
+However, securing lands shall abide by the following rules so as to ensure that the process is not only voluntary but also that no one is affected adversely.

+29. Inclusion.
 Assessment of the degree to which the Program Systems give due consideration to cultural appropriateness of, and equitable access to, program benefits giving special attention to rights and interests of Indigenous Peoples and to the needs or concerns of vulnerable groups.
 India is a country with great diversity not only of geography but also in terms of economic endowments and social status.
 As a result, there are some communities living in some area who are more privileged than others due to geographic, economic and social exclusion.
-Some of the dimensions of exclusion are as follows: geographic/spatial; economic; social; gender; cultural/ethnic tribals; religion/religious minorities; and physical disability. - 25.
-The program systems have adequate provisions for consideration of cultural appropriateness of, and equitable access to, program benefits giving special attention to rights and interests of Indigenous Peoples / Tribals and to the needs or concerns of vulnerable groups.
+Some of the dimensions of exclusion are as follows: geographic/ spatial; economic; social; gender; cultural/ ethnic - tribals; religion/ religious minorities; and physical disability.

+30. The program systems have adequate provisions for consideration of cultural appropriateness of, and equitable access to, program benefits giving special attention to rights and interests of Indigenous Peoples / Tribals and to the needs or concerns of vulnerable groups.
 Inclusion and Equity considerations are quite high on the agenda of both the national and state governments.
 Most state governments have provision for discriminatory targeting to ensure inclusion of persons belonging to the poor and vulnerable groups such as: Scheduled Caste, Scheduled Tribe, Women, Religious Minority, People with Disability, and other Backward Castes.
 In respect of tribals, Indian constitution has provisions under Fifth and Sixth Schedule Areas, providing for safeguarding their culture, lands, and other economic and political interests.
-Fifth Schedule Areas are in \\ states; and Sixth Schedule are in \\ North Eastern States.
+Fifth Schedule Areas are in states; and Sixth Schedule are in North Eastern States.
 Apart from the consultations, it is mandatory to secure consent in these areas from the tribal institutions.

-26. Conflict Areas: Assessment of to what degree the Program Systems avoid exacerbating social conflict, especially in fragile states, post-conflict areas, or areas subject to territorial disputes
+31. Conflict Areas.
+Assessment of to what degree the Program Systems avoid exacerbating social conflict, especially in fragile states, post-conflict areas, or areas subject to territorial disputes